 Security Major Hurdle for Government IoT Success

-How stronger security can help the federal government realize significant value from IoT.
+Stronger security can help fed gov realize significant value from IoT.

-For instance, the General Services Administration is leveraging IoT in a Smart Building’s initiative to reduce costs and increase efficiencies; the Department of Agriculture uses sensors to analyze farmland soil moisture; and the Department of Defense is using IoT to manage logistics, protect supply chains and provide better health care to troops.
+For instance, the General Services Administration is leveraging IoT in a smart building’s initiative to reduce costs and increase efficiencies; the Department of Agriculture uses sensors to analyze farmland soil moisture; and the Department of Defense is using IoT in a variety of capacities to manage logistics, protect supply chains and provide better healthcare to troops.

-However, agencies are just scratching the surface of what is possible in terms of the government realizing the potential benefits from the Internet of Things.
+However, as the CDI report points out, agencies are just scratching the surface of what is possible in terms of the government realizing the potential benefits from the Internet of Things.
 There is a tremendous opportunity for governments to open up data collected by IoT sensors and devices to allow citizens to create innovative applications to improve public services.

 Security Clouds IoT Promise

 A major concern hindering IoT deployment is security.
 There have been countless examples of IoT devices being compromised, including routers, connected cameras and other devices, to create a bot network to pound sites and services with traffic and knock them offline.
 Further, the integrity of the data transmitted by IoT devices represents another significant attack vector.

 There are a few initial steps to consider as the industry aims to secure IoT devices: IoT needs to be thought of as the Identity of Things.
 IoT devices all have identities.
 They all need to be authenticated as they’re engaged to make sure the integrity of the data is maintained.
 These ID management and authentication services can be deployed on premise, or delivered over the cloud.